December full moon – Long Night Moon – mimics the June sun

 Crest of the full moon falls at 00:33 UTC on December 27.
 That’s 6:33 p.m.
 CST on December 26, and about ninety minutes after sunset in central North America.
 And that’s also the moment when this month’s moon is most directly opposite the sun as seen from Earth.
 The moon is roundest on the day when it is full, but the day before and after, it appears almost, but not quite full.

 December full moon mimics the June sun

-Every full moon stays more or less opposite the sun.
-And the full moon’s path through the night is also opposite the sun’s path through the day.
-In fact, the moon’s path roughly follows the sun’s daytime path from six months ago, or six months hence.
+Every full moon is more or less opposite the sun.
+And a full moon’s path through the night is opposite the sun’s path.
+So, this December full moon’s path roughly follows the sun’s daytime path from six months ago, or six months hence.
 No matter where you are on Earth, notice the moon’s path on December 26-27.
 The Northern Hemisphere will see the December full moon rise to nearly the top of the sky, just as the sun does near the June solstice.
 The Southern Hemisphere will see a low moon, mimicking a low winter sun.

 Tracing the high path of the December full moon

 At March’s full moon, which is near the Northern Hemisphere’s spring equinox, the two paths – of the moon and of the sun – will be nearly the same.
 Then, near the June solstice, those of us in the Northern Hemisphere will see the sun cross high overhead during the year’s longest days.
 And, during the short northern summer nights, we’ll see the moon cross a lower path on the sky dome and spend less time in the sky.